TheCrypticOG/mz-storerobbery/README.md

 Please restart your server ensuring that mz-storerobbery is ensured/starts after qb-core starts (ideally it should just form part of your [qb] folder).

+7. Big thanks to Savage#2092 for configuring mz-storerobbery with the gabz MLO coordinates.
+If you experience errors, please do not annoy either of us as I am not offering supporting for MLO location changes - it's very easy to change vector coordinates in the config file.